hdrummon/HugoHdrummon/content/post/Write-Ups/Me and My Girlfriend Write up 1.md

 </figcaption>
 </figure>v

-In the source code weve got the username and password,
+In the source code we’ve got the username and password,

     alice
     4lice3